OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:34

-When they had crossed over, they landed at Gennesaret.
+Once they had crossed over, they arrived at Gennesaret.

 ## Matthew 14:35